roodolv/theta-synth/README.md

 - Fourier transform (for generating waveforms)
 - Observer pattern using `<functional>` (C++ Technical Report 1)
 - Realtime monitoring of MIDI signals using [pbhogan/Signals](https://github.com/pbhogan/Signals)

+## License

+This repository contains only C++ source code and GUI components.

+The C++ source code provided here is derived from [the tutorial](https://www.martin-finke.de/tags/making_audio_plugins.html), and its use is subject to the conditions set by the author.

+Meanwhile, all the GUI components were created by me and are licensed under [the MIT license](LICENSE).